 In this age of reuse and recycle, a barn conversion is a wonderful way of reviving an old, unused structure that no longer serves its original purpose.

 But they also provide the opportunity to create aesthetically stunning new dwellings and buildings; Kent, Sussex and Surrey have some amazing examples, many of which have been renovated beautifully thanks to their designers’ ingenious methods.

 If you’re thinking of undertaking a barn conversion, here are some key points to consider:

 Barns offer something a little more special than the average home or building.
 Originally built as large open buildings designed to hold livestock, grains, equipment and machinery, they provide a spacious layout not typically seen in other structures.
-When professionally converted, this provides ample opportunity for creating large, airy rooms with endless possibilities.
+When professionally converted, this provides ample opportunity for creating large rooms with endless possibilities.

 The often higher-than-average ceilings lend themselves to beautiful features such as double height rooms, floor to ceiling windows, vaulted ceilings and exposed beams.
 This also allows for open plan design while leaving plenty of space to create separate rooms, too.

 Researching and having some strong ideas about elements you’d like incorporated into your barn conversion can really help to ensure you create a building that you love.

 When it comes to the design itself, it’s always wise to bring in a professional experienced in working with these types of buildings.
 A specialist design and planning team can advise you on what works well in a barn conversion, what to avoid, and help you accentuate the building’s beautiful historic features and charm, whether you choose a traditional or modern design.